tik9/fun/public/imprint.md

 The data processing will be realized by the content owner of this site.

-My contact data is shown further down, contact is possible with a form on this website.

 How do I collect data?

-I collect data when you send it to me.
-This is done by entering your data in the contact form.

-Further data is technical data (browser type, operating system, origin, Time of visit, Ip Address).
+Collected data is technical data:
+- browser type
+- operating system
+- origin
+- Time of visit
+- Ip Address

 I use your data to improve the content and to analyse the consumption of my site.